ah-ke/VD-GAN/README.md

-# Variational Generative Adversarial Network with a Dual-Function Discriminator for Semantic Image Synthesis
+# Dual-Function Discriminator in Variational GANs for Semantic Image Synthesis

-Official PyTorch implementation of the PR 2024 paper "Variational Generative Adversarial Network with a Dual-Function Discriminator for Semantic Image Synthesis
+Official PyTorch implementation of the PR 2024 paper "Dual-Function Discriminator in Variational GANs for Semantic Image Synthesis".
-".
 The code allows the users to reproduce and extend the results reported in the study.
 Please cite the paper when reporting, reproducing or extending the results.

 # Overview